LilithPandragon/MasterStudies-KubernetesPractice/k8s/base/readme.md

   - credentials are securely sourced from a Kubernetes Secret (`rabbitmq-secret`)

 - **Restart Policy**:
-  - The job restarts only on failure (`OnFailure`)
+  - the job restarts only on failure (`OnFailure`)

 ---

 ### networkpolicy.yaml

-Controls egress traffic from the Producer application.
+Controls egress traffic from producer application.

 - **PodSelector**:
   - targets pods with the label `app: producer`